marcelmarais/mistral-mlx-api/README.md

 # Mistral 7b API (using MLX)

-This project uses Apples's MLX framework to run inference on a Mistral 7b instruct model for text generation over a simple API.
-The code has been adapted from [here](https://huggingface.co/mlx-community/Mistral-7B-Instruct-v0.2).
+This project uses Apple's MLX framework to allow text generation on a Mistral 7b instruct model through a straightforward OpenAI style API.
+The code is modified from the version available [here](https://huggingface.co/mlx-community/Mistral-7B-Instruct-v0.2).

 ## Setup